melkamar/how-to/raspberry-pi/chromium-kiosk/README.md

 tmpfs           /var/lib/lightdm  tmpfs   nodev,nosuid         0       0
 tmpfs           /home/pi          tmpfs   nodev,nosuid         0       0
 ```
+- Explanation:
    - Anything physically mounted from the SD card is read-only (`ro` flag).
    - Temporary and log folders are writable, but mounted as tmpfs (i.e. in memory)
    - Trial and error showed that `lightdm` insists on writing to its `/var/lib/lightdm` folder, so mount that as tmpfs.
    - `Xserver` needs to write to `~/.Xauthority`, Chromium might want to write something to home folder as well, so mount it as tmpfs.

 - Using DHCP requires write access to `/etc/resolv.conf`, so make that a symlink from a writeble directory:
 ```